rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 The idea is that a player (keyboard or gamepad) selects to be part of the game by shooting.
 When all players have entered, one of them can shoot again to start the game.
-This functionality is not yet fully implemented.
+This functionality is not yet fully implemented above.
 But this will do for now.

 When writing this blog post and looking at the code, I notice two problems.
 First of all "on" should be "one" in the test description.
-Second of all, the implementation does not check events at all, so a test that does not simulate any events will still pass.
-So if we were to take this start scene into play now, we just need to wait for two iterations (2/60th of a second) and it would report players `['one']`.
+Second of all, the implementation does not check events at all, so if the test does not simulate any events, it will still pass.
+If we were to take this start scene into play now, we just need to wait for two iterations (2/60th of a second) and it would report players `['one']`.
 That does not seem correct.